jonesd/docker-presentation/slides.md

 + Docker Images are run to produce runtime Containers
 + Images can be private or downloaded from the public docker hub
++ Images defined by Dockerfile
 + Container runs one process
 + Containers are isolated by default
 + Container network access from host or other containers can be configured
 + Container disk storage is ephemeral and is lost when the container is removed
 + Host file system can be linked to container for permanent storage
 + Application decomposed into many containers
-+ Docker compose can run and link multiple containers
++ Docker compose can run and link multiple containers (docker-compose.yml)

 ---